History of the SEER-MHOS Linked Database

 NCI and CMS' partnership in this initiative is modeled on the SEER-Medicare linked database.
 In both cases, CMS provides the Medicare beneficiary data and NCI provides the SEER data.
 NCI manages the SEER-MHOS database, but both agencies work together to update and improve the database over time.
 Both agencies also collaborate in creating and carrying out the research plan that guides the initiative.

-The most recent SEER-MHOS linkage was completed in 2013 and the final database has data from 14 SEER registries and more than 400 Medicare Advantage managed care plans that annually participate in data collection.
-The data set currently spans from 1998 through 2011 and includes twelve cohorts of data representing more than 80,000 survey respondents who are cancer patients and survivors.
-Over one and a half million survey respondents also are included who have never been diagnosed with cancer.
+The most recent SEER-MHOS linkage was completed in 2015 and the final database has data from 14 SEER registries and more than 400 Medicare Advantage managed care plans that annually participate in data collection.
+The data set currently spans from 1998 through 2013 and includes fourteen cohorts of data representing more than 120,000 survey respondents who are cancer patients and survivors.
+Almost two million survey respondents also are included who have never been diagnosed with cancer.

 During the years 1998-2005 in the Medicare HOS 1.0, the primary health-related quality of life measure of physical and emotional functioning was the Medical Outcomes Study Short Form-36 (SF-36).
 Beginning in 2006, with the implementation by CMS of the Medicare HOS 2.0, the Veterans RAND 12-item Health Survey (VR-12) replaced the SF-36 for measuring the physical and mental health status of beneficiaries.